Vancouver School of Economics: International rankings and recognitions

 The school's faculty have won five of the eleven John Rae Prizes given by the Canadian Economics Association.
 This prize is awarded to the Canadian economist with the best recent research.
 In 2018, Siwan Anderson, a development economist at the VSE, received the Rae prize, becoming its first woman recipient.

 Research

 The School manages the British Columbia Inter-University Research Data Centre.
 The RDC provides access, for approved projects, to selected confidential Statistics Canada micro-level data.

-Additionally, the School operates the Experimental Lab, an active hive for research in the emerging field of experimental economics; and the Institute for Advanced Studies in Economics, a collaborative teaching and research initiative by the Vancouver School of Economics and the Strategy and Business Economics Division, Sauder School of Business.
+Additionally, the School operates the Experimental Lab, a centre for research in experimental economics; and the Institute for Advanced Studies in Economics, a teaching and research initiative by the Vancouver School of Economics and the Strategy and Business Economics Division, Sauder School of Business.